Urban Travel Blog Rotating Header Image

 Best of the Beaten Track

 There’s no escaping it: when in London, you must see Big Ben.
 You can’t go inside, but you can hear the bells toll and see the tower to its best advantage just across Westminster Bridge on the South Bank.
-Once you’re done, take a ride on the London Eye nearby, see the newly refurbished Royal Festival Hall, have a drink under Waterloo Bridge at the British Film Institute, all before trotting down the Jubilee Walk beside the Thames to the Tate Modern (the view from the 7th floor is spectacular – and the art isn’t half bad).
+Once you’re done, take a ride on the London Eye nearby – this relatively new addition to the landscape (1999) is exceptionally popular so be sure to buy your tickets in advance!
+After continue along the South Bank to see the newly refurbished Royal Festival Hall, stop to have a drink under Waterloo Bridge at the British Film Institute, all before trotting down the Jubilee Walk beside the Thames to the Tate Modern (the view from the 7th floor is spectacular – and the art isn’t half bad).
+For even more details on the South Bank read our detailed district guide here.

 A great way for first-timers to take in all the sights without losing their mind is via Big Bus Tours where you can whip around the city on a double-decker and hop on and off to your heart’s content.
 The more adventurous can escape London traffic and see the sights from the city’s main thoroughfare, the Thames, with London Duck Tours.